Allergies

 Oral Immunotherapy

-See the Somerset Traffic Light System for information on oral immunotherapy.
+See formulary for information on oral immunotherapy.

 Palforzia for treating peanut allergy in children and young people is currently RED.